Microsoft/azure-docs.pt-pt/articles/hdinsight/spark/apache-spark-machine-learning-mllib-ipython.md

     SELECT count(*) AS cnt FROM Predictions WHERE prediction = 1 AND (results = 'Pass' OR results = 'Pass w/ Conditions')
     ```

-1. Por fim, utilize o seguinte fragmento para gerar a através de plotagem **Matplotlib**.
+1. Por fim, use o trecho a seguir para gerar a plotagem usando **matplotlib**.

     ```PySpark
     %%local